 Setting the sum assured

-We link the cover amount to the value of each holding.
-Agree a review schedule so the sum keeps pace with growth.
+We link the cover amount to the current value of each owner’s holding.
+Agree a review schedule — typically every two to three years, or after any significant business event — so the sum assured keeps pace with growth.

-Avoid underinsurance: review amounts after share issues, pay rises or trade changes.
+Avoid underinsurance: review amounts after share issues, new investment rounds, changes to profitability or significant asset purchases.

 Valuing shares: quoted versus unquoted

-Quoted shares use market price and are simple to value.
-Unquoted holdings need professional valuations and a consistent method to reduce disputes.
+Quoted shares use the market price and are straightforward to value for insurance purposes.
+Unquoted holdings need professional valuations — typically using multiples of earnings, net asset value, or comparable transactions — and a consistent agreed method written into the shareholders’ agreement to reduce disputes with both co-owners and HMRC.

 Administration and timelines

-Keep policies and beneficiary details up to date.
-Update agreements after any change in ownership.
+Keep policies, beneficiary details and trust documentation up to date.
+Update agreements after any change in ownership, any new shareholder joining, or any significant valuation shift.

-Both can be useful.
-Choose the mix that meets your company and family outcomes.
+Both can be useful and serve different purposes.
+Many business owners need both.
+Choose the mix that meets your company’s and family’s specific outcomes.

 Conclusion

-Key buyer takeaway: fund a buy route, pair cross-option agreements with clear valuations, and align company documents with wills.
-This approach reduces delays, limits the impact of a 40% inheritance tax charge on excess value, and helps preserve assets held as shares.
+Key takeaway: fund a buy route with appropriate insurance, pair cross-option agreements with clear and regularly reviewed valuations, and align company documents with wills.
+This approach reduces delays, limits the impact of a 40% inheritance tax charge on value above the nil-rate band, and helps preserve assets held as shares — both for the family and for the business.

 Start a regular review cycle.
-Confirm trading status for reliefs, check wills and articles, update agreements, and price suitable cover.
-If you want clarity, we can map objectives, spot gaps and work with your legal and tax advisers.
-With the right plan in place, the business stays on course and the estate is handled more calmly.
+Confirm trading status for BPR qualification (especially ahead of the April 2026 changes), check wills and articles for consistency, update agreements after any ownership change, and price suitable cover against current valuations.
+If you want clarity, we can map objectives, spot gaps and work alongside your solicitor and financial adviser to build a coordinated plan.
+With the right arrangements in place, the business stays on course and the estate is handled calmly — not in a panic.